snu-sf/Archmage/README.md

 1. Check that the source code does not contain any `admit` or `Admitted.` (e.g., typing `grep -ri "admit" --include="*.v" .`  in the project root should print nothing).

+    Note:
+    - You only need to check CCR and CompCert-intptr directories, as other directories (like _opam) may contain the keyword in their documentation.
+    - For CompCert-intptr directory, you can also use the make target: `make check-admitted`

 2. Read the Section "Mapping from the paper to the Coq development" and check that the Coq development indeed corresponds to the paper's presentation.